 My Crackhead Neighbor – man, I love you!
 You taught me SO many valuable things!
 Just thinking about what I learned from you brings joyful tears to my eyes.
 (For real.)

 I learned that 1) I alone am responsible for how I feel; 2) people are capable of absolutely anything (that means both of us, good and bad); 3) I can commit to how I want to feel despite outside circumstances; 4) I can choose peace instead of war.
 You gave me great inspiration to learn releasing resistance under challenging circumstances.
 Thank you for that.
 I don’t know anyone else who would have had the stubbornness to see me through it.
 It’s a privilege to call you my friend today.

-My Ex-Husband – you were right (I made things more important than people); and I was wrong (we should have cemented that strip of grass by the driveway).
+My Ex-Husband – you were right about lots of things that I got wrong.
 And it’s all good.
 You and I are living proof that happy endings don’t always look like we expected.
 Thank you for your commitment to returning to love through all our ups and downs.
 (Plus, I got that marriage thing out of the way so I don’t have to do that again!)

-My Old Boss – wow.
-I did not see that coming!
-What I learned from you really took me by surprise, and has made a lasting impact on my life.
+My Old Boss – what I learned from you really took me by surprise, and has made a lasting impact on my life.
 Thank you for teaching me that I am capable of not caring what others think; that I am strong enough to do what’s right over what’s expected; and that winning isn’t most important – enjoying is.